engeleph/Airbiome_Project/README.md

 paired end fastq or even single end fasta files.
 The pipeline starts with adapter trimming and filtering.
 It does then a taxonomic classification with kraken2 and/or MetaPhlAn3.
 It uses then the output to create krona plots.
 For every step it can be chosen wheter it is made.
 For more detailed information, please click [here](https://nf-co.re/taxprofiler/1.0.0). \
-Kowever, before we start with the analysis of the metagenomic samles we have to install a few python packages.
+However, before we start with the analysis of the metagenomic samles we have to install a few python packages.
 All the necessay packages can be found in the script ```python_packages.sh```.
 These packages can be installed manually or simply by running:

 ```
 bash python_packages.sh